Essential things to know before traveling to Barcelona

 - Priorat DOQ.
-Is the most famous and prestigious Catalan wine region with famous reds and a worldwide quality recognition.
+Is the most famous and prestigious Catalan wine region with famous reds and worldwide quality recognition.
 Main grapes: Cariñena and Garnatxa.

 - Montsant.
 DO is characterized by powerful red wines and ¨vi ranci¨ style wines using the traditional solera system.
 Main grapes: old Garnacha and Cariñena.

 - Penedes.
-DO home to the modern and innovative growers, is the region where mainly Cava is produced, though fantastic white and red wines are also found.
+DO home to the modern and innovative growers, Penedes is the wine region where mainly Cava is produced, though fantastic white and red wines are also found.
 Main grapes: Macabeo, Parellada and Xarel·lo.

 - Alella and Conca de Barbera.
 DO famous for its white wines, and the later also for cava.
 Main grapes: Xarel-lo for Alella, and Cabernet Sauvignon, Chardonnay, Trepat and Pinot noir for Conca de Barbera

 - Costers del Segre.
 DO wines are characteristic of the mountainous Lleida region where white and red wines are produced.
-Main grapes: Cabernet Sauvignon, Chardonnay, Macabeo, Merlot, Parellada, Pinot noir and Tempranillo.
+Main grapes: Cabernet Sauvignon, Chardonnay, Macabeo, Merlot, Parellada, Pinot noir, and Tempranillo.